capr/luapower-work/terra/tr.md

 Shaping is applied separately on each itemized segment and the shaping results (glyph indices and their positioning) are cached in so-called _glyph runs_.
 Each segment keeps a counted reference to its glyph run.

+### Line wrapping

+Line wrapping is about choosing how to group shaped segments into lines to fill a fixed width. tr currently implements the greedy algorithm for this but an algorithm that minimizes raggedness might be implemented in the future.

+Wrapping can be disabled for sections of text with the `nowrap` span attribute.

+### Hyphenation

+Hyphenation is about creating additional soft-wrapping opportunities inside otherwise non-breakable words at syllable boundaries, usually using a dictionary.
+When wrapping at these points, a hyphen is automatically inserted in the rendered text even though not present in the source text.

+tr doesn't do hyphenation in its current version.

+### Justification

+Justification means distributing the _rag_ (i.e. the space between the end of the line and the word-wrapping width) evenly between words.
+Single-line paragraphs and the last line in a paragraph are never justified.

 ### Glyph Rasterization